UoA-CARES/hpc-client/docs/hpc-client/installation.md

 !!! tip "Scheduler URL"

-    The scheduler IP is provided by the HPC administrators.
+    The scheduler IP is provided by the HPC administrators: contact them if you don't have this information [cares-hpc-support](https://caresuoa.slack.com/archives/C0B0AJKMCPM).

 ## Login